 - Volume of interpreting services.

 - Any cancellation notice of less than 24 hours (or 1 business day) will be billed at least a 2 hour minimum.

-- If the agency/organization requests services for an extended period of time (from 2-8 hours), Associates in Sign Language has the discretion to bill the entire requested time.
+- If the agency/organization requests services for an extended period of time (from 2-8 hours), Associates in Sign Language will bill for the entire requested time.

-- Client no shows are also billed at least the 2 hour minimum.
+- Client no shows are also billed at least the 2 hour minimum, or the time scheduled if more than 2 hours.
 The interpreter shall wait for up to 30 minutes for the client before leaving the assignment.

 - This cancellation charge will be assessed regardless of what caused the cancellation, including illness or inclement weather.

 - College classes are scheduled on the semester basis and all classes will be billed unless there is notification that they are dropped.
 Dropped classes shall be billed until the end of the week.